-- 0 (unused) - 1 EPERM Not owner and not super-user Typically this error indicates an attempt to modify a file in some way forbidden except to its owner.
-It is also returned for attempts by ordinary users to do things allowed only to the super-user. - 2 ENOENT No such file or directory This error occurs when a file name is specified and the file should exist but doesn't, or when one of the directories in a path name does not exist. - 3 ESRCH No such process The process whose number was given to signal does not exist, or is already dead. - 4 (unused) - 5 EIO I/O error Some physical I/O error occurred during a read or write.
+- 5 EIO I/O error Some physical I/O error occurred during a read or write.
 This error may in some cases occur on a call following the one to which it actually applies. - 6 ENXIO No such device or address I/O on a special file refers to a subdevice which does not exist, or beyond the limits of the device.
-It may also occur when, for example, a tape drive is not dialled in or no disk pack is loaded on a drive. - 7 E2BIG Arg list too long An argument list longer than 512 bytes (counting the null at the end of each argument) is presented to exec. - 8 ENOEXEC Exec format error A request is made to execute a file which, although it has the appropriate permissions, does not start with one of the magic numbers 407 or 410. - 9 EBADF Bad file number - Either a file descriptor refers to no open file, or a read (resp. write) request is made to a file which is open only for writing (resp. reading).
+It may also occur when, for example, a tape drive is not dialled in or no disk pack is loaded on a drive. - 7 E2BIG Arg list too long An argument list longer than 512 bytes (counting the null at the end of each argument) is presented to exec. - 8 ENOEXEC Exec format error A request is made to execute a file which, although it has the appropriate permissions, does not start with one of the magic numbers 407 or 410. - 9 EBADF Bad file number Either a file descriptor refers to no open file, or a read (resp. write) request is made to a file which is open only for writing (resp. reading).

 - 10 ECHILD No children Wait and the process has no living or unwaited-for children. - 11 EAGAIN No more processes In a fork, the system's process table is full and no more processes can for the moment be created. - 12 ENOMEM Not enough core During an exec or break, a program asks for more core than the system is able to supply.
 This is not a temporary condition; the maximum core size is a system parameter.
-The error may also occur if the arrangement of text, data, and stack segments is such as to require more than the existing 8 segmentation registers. - 13 EACCES Permission denied An attempt was made to access a file in a way forbidden by the protection system. - 14 (unused) - 15 ENOTBLK Block device required A plain file was mentioned where a block device was required, e.g. in mount. - 16 EBUSY Mount device busy An attempt was made to dismount a device on which there is an open file or some process's current directory. - 17 EEXIST File exists In existing file was mentioned in an a context in which it should not have, e.g. link. - 18 EXDEV Cross-device link A link to a file on another device was attempted. - 19 ENODEV No such device An attempt was made to apply an inappropriate system call to a device; e.g. read a write-only device. - 20 ENOTDIR Not a directory A non-directory was specified where a directory is required, for example in a path name or as an argument to chdir. - 21 EISDIR Is a directory An attempt to write on a directory. - 22 EINVAL Invalid argument Some invalid argument: currently, dismounting a non-mounted device, mentioning an unknown signal in signal, and giving an unknown request in stty to the TIU special file. - 23 ENFILE File table overflow The system's table of open files is full, and temporarily no more opens can be accepted. - 24 EMFILE Too many open files Only 10 files can be open per process; this error occurs when the eleventh is opened. - 25 ENOTTY Not a typewriter The file mentioned in stty or gtty is not a typewriter or one of the other devices to which these calls apply. - 26 ETXTBSY Text file busy An attempt to execute a pure-procedure program which is currently open for writing (or reading!).
+The error may also occur if the arrangement of text, data, and stack segments is such as to require more than the existing 8 segmentation registers. - 13 EACCES Permission denied An attempt was made to access a file in a way forbidden by the protection system. - 14 (unused) - 15 ENOTBLK Block device required A plain file was mentioned where a block device was required, e.g. in mount. - 16 EBUSY Mount device busy An attempt to mount a device that was already mounted or an attempt was made to dismount a device on which there is an open file or some process's current directory. - 17 EEXIST File exists An existing file was mentioned in an inappropriate context, e.g. link. - 18 EXDEV Cross-device link A link to a file on another device was attempted. - 19 ENODEV No such device An attempt was made to apply an inappropriate system call to a device; e.g. read a write-only device. - 20 ENOTDIR Not a directory A non-directory was specified where a directory is required, for example in a path name or as an argument to chdir. - 21 EISDIR Is a directory An attempt to write on a directory. - 22 EINVAL Invalid argument Some invalid argument: currently, dismounting a non-mounted device, mentioning an unknown signal in sig-nal, and giving an unknown request in stty to the TIU special file. - 23 ENFILE File table overflow The system's table of open files is full, and temporarily no more opens can be accepted. - 24 EMFILE Too many open files Only 15 files can be open per process. - 25 ENOTTY Not a typewriter The file mentioned in stty or gtty is not a typewriter or one of the other devices to which these calls apply. - 26 ETXTBSY Text file busy An attempt to execute a pure-procedure program which is currently open for writing (or reading!).
+Also an attempt to open for writing a pure-procedure program that is being executed.